 The Lilly Ledbetter Fair Pay Act of 2009 addresses pay discrimination practices and mandates equal pay practices for all employees.

-Assuming all other things are equal, consider how the employee is valued by the organization.
+Assuming all other things are equal, consider how the organization values the employee.

-For example, if an employee is about mid-range in their pay, are in line with other employees in the same position and is still asking for more money, consider if a slight bump in pay would be in line to keep them or risk losing them.
+For example, if an employee is about mid-range in their pay, are in line with other employees in the same position, and is still asking for more money, you might want to consider a slight bump in pay.
+This pay increase may help the organization retain that employee – or you may be at risk of losing them.

-These are tough calls because you don’t want to bump them unless their value to the organization dictates such a move.
+These are tough calls because you don’t want to bump someone’s pay unless their value to the organization dictates such a move.

 Pay adjustments that are made off-cycle should be taken up the decision-making ladder and approved.